 The short answer

-Sexual fasting is a fast like any other fast: you abstain from sexual activity for some duration of time.
-The goal is to avoid being a slave to your sexual impulses, but instead to surrender them to the heart and mind thereby becoming more in harmony with yourself.
+Sexual fasting is like any other fast: you abstain for some duration of time.
+The goal is to avoid being a slave to sexual impulses, to surrender them to the heart and mind and grow more in harmony with oneself.

-If you’ve been around traditional religion enough, you may have gotten the sense that “the church” is not a huge fan of pleasure.
+If you’ve been around traditional religion enough, you may have gotten the impression that the Church is not a huge fan of pleasure.
 Restrictions on food, alcohol, or sex can give the distinct impression that Christianity is against pleasure or even happiness on the basis that those things are “worldly”.
-But this is a misunderstanding.
-In reality, it’s quite the opposite, and certainly not something unique to Christianity.
+But this impression is a misunderstanding.
+The reality is quite the opposite, and certainly not unique to Christianity.

-When you think about these kinds of fasts, you probably think of them mainly as concerned with abstaining from food and sometimes drink.
-However, it’s very common for many traditions to fast also from sexual acts.
-This might seem odd to a modern person, but if you think about it, you may see that it quite naturally goes along with the whole purpose of fasting.
+When you think about fasting, you probably think of abstaining from food and sometimes drink.
+However, many traditions also fast from sexual acts.
+This practice might seem odd to a modern person, but it quite naturally goes along with the purpose of fasting.

 Definition of abstinence: what is a sex fast?